microsoft/FluidFramework/BREAKING.md

 ## `mergeTree` is now protected on `MergeTree.Client`
 The merge tree in Client should be interacted with indirectly through Client or Sequence methods, rather than directly as was possible before.
 See "[Updated sequence API to provide richer access to the underlying merge tree](#updated-sequence-api-to-provide-richer-access-to-the-underlying-merge-tree)" from 0.8 breaking changes for more info.

+## No more Value Type registration

+Previously, you would register for value types on `SharedMap` and `SharedDirectory` either by passing an argument to the `MapFactory` or `DirectoryFactory` or by calling `registerValueType` on the map/directory itself.
+Now all valid ValueTypes are registered by default.
+You should remove these arguments/calls as they are no longer necessary and may cause compile errors.

 # 0.8 Breaking Changes